 - Advanced Certificate in Bookkeeping – Perfect for experienced bookkeepers, this certificate will take around 6 months to complete.
 It covers advanced bookkeeping, final accounts preparation and indirect tax.

 How do you pass your AAT exams?

-All AAT levels can be sat at exam test centres as computer-based exams.
-You can find a test centre near you here.
+All AAT levels can be sat at exam test centers as computer-based exams.
+Test center near you: External Assessment Venues

 There are also synoptic assessments which will test your understanding of the connections between different topics throughout your AAT qualification.

 These take place at the end of the course, and you can select the date that suits you best.
 There are 6 specific test windows over a year to choose from.